apache/struts-site/source/core-developers/annotation-workflow-interceptor.md

  - `@Before` - will be invoked before the action method.
 If the returned value is not null, it is returned as the action result code
- - @`BeforeResult` - will be invoked after the action method but before the result execution
+ - `@BeforeResult` - will be invoked after the action method but before the result execution
  - `@After` - will be invoked after the action method and result execution

 There can be multiple methods marked with the same annotations, but the order of their execution is not guaranteed.